LEARNAcademy/syllabus/Rails-M/01intro_active_record.md

 ## Create Database

+In Rails we use migrations to manage the shape of our database .....

-In the terminal, run the command `rake db:create`.
+In the terminal, run the command `rails db:create`.

 This command creates two databases, one for our application's information and another to store any information that gets created while running tests.
 We can find those databases' names in `config/database.yml`.
 For example, the application's database might look somethihng like this: